lraycheva/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 export default SaveWorkspacePopup;
 ```

-The following example demonstrates how to use the default `<AddApplicationPopup />` system popup and filter the applications that will be available in the "Add Application" menu by a custom user-defined property:
+The following example demonstrates how to use the default `<AddApplicationPopup />` system popup and filter the apps that will be available in the "Add Application" menu by a custom user-defined property:

 ```javascript
 import React from "react";